brunofalmeida/AlgorithmAndDataStructureContestSolutions/README.md

 Woburn Challenge - http://woburnchallenge.com

-## Practice/Contest Websites

-DMOJ (Don Mills Online Judge) - https://dmoj.ca

-WCIPEG (Woburn CI Programming Enrichment Group) - http://wcipeg.com

 ## Notes

-- Java files and classes are generally not named properly; to run one, you must make the file and class names match (with no spaces).
+- Java files and classes are generally not named properly.
+To run one, you must make the file and class names match (with no spaces).